All Episodes

 Yeah, it happens a lot.

-Have they not taken this route?
+Had they not taken this route.

 Right.

-But instead they forced him to do it.
+But instead, they forced him to do it.

-It's a very heavy story.
+Very heavy story.

 Subway serves as the preferred quick stop for those who prioritize health.